bioexcel/qmmm_bpg/input_preparation/MM_setup.rst

 EMAX_SPLINE
 -----------

-Specify the maximum value of the potential up to which splines will be constructed
+Specifies the maximum value of the potential up to which splines will be constructed

 .. _ref_rcut_nb: